Obama Visit Impacts Hawaii Aviators

 Key Takeaways:

-• The Oahu Aviation Initiative, representing 20 small general aviation businesses, is seeking $200,000 in federal compensation for losses incurred due to nearly two weeks of flight restrictions during a presidential visit.
+• The Oahu Aviation Initiative, representing 20 small general aviation businesses in Hawaii, is seeking $200,000 in compensation for losses incurred due to almost two weeks of flight restrictions during a recent presidential visit.

-• Companies were given only four days' notice of the 30-mile flight ban around President Obama's rental, forcing many to shut down entirely from Dec.
-23 to Jan.
-4.
+• The businesses were notified of the extensive 30-mile flight ban only four days prior to President Obama's 12-day holiday stay, forcing many to shut down entirely.

-• The group is also working with the Secret Service and TSA to negotiate less severe restrictions for future presidential visits and an upcoming international summit, fearing prolonged shutdowns.
+• The group is currently negotiating with the Secret Service and TSA for less severe restrictions during future presidential visits and major international conferences, fearing prolonged shutdowns.

 See a mistake?
 Contact us.